Fitsumhelina/pc-registration-system/README.md

 ### **3. Import the Project:**
 - Open the project in an IDE like **IntelliJ IDEA** or **Eclipse**.
+- if you're using Vs code y,,ou have to install java kit from [here](), then just install it in your computer then you can open up your project in Vscode
 - Ensure the Java Development Kit (JDK) is installed.

 ### **4. Run the Application:**